 Bus Terminal 2

-While in the bus station is a newer building and has quite a few small stall like shops with drinks, food and snacks while you wait.
+While in the bus station is a newer building and has quite a few small stalls with drinks, food and snacks while you wait.
 There is ample seating outside by the bus bays with some charging points for both USB and plugs on the pillars.

 While we had only had breakfast we decided to try some of the food from the shops at the bus terminal.
 I chose to get a pad Thai which was 50 baht and you can eat in or take away.